Green Dragontail Facts

 Green Dragontail Distribution, Habitat, and Ecology

-Not quite surprisingly, the breathtaking Green Dragontail inhabits a moderate-sized range.
-Further, this mostly consists of northeastern India, in Asia.
+Not at all surprisingly, the breathtaking Green Dragontail inhabits a rather moderate-sized range.
+Further, this area of habitation mostly consists of northeastern India, in Asia.
 But, scattered populations also inhabit other portions of the region.

-However, even within that range it prefers highly specific areas.
+However, even within that range it typically prefers to live in highly specific areas.
 Due to this, individuals almost always appear near waterways and streams.
 Further, these virtually always occur near patches of open ground, exposed to sunlight.

-In addition, most individuals occupy such areas that also happen to appear in a specific altitude range.
-This range extends from 330 – 4,990 ft ( 100 – 1,520 m).
-The exact reason for this remains rather mysterious.
+Additionally, most individuals occupy such areas that also happen to appear in a specific altitude range.
+This highly specific range extends from about 330 – 4,990 ft ( 100 – 1,520 m) in elevation.
+The exact reason for this remains a complete mystery.

-Most notably, the remarkable arthropod most commonly flies between the months of April and October.
-Finally, like related species, after mating the eggs are generally laid on or near host plants.
+In addition, the remarkable arthropod most commonly takes to the air between the months of April and October.
+Finally, like many of its related species, after mating the female typically lays the eggs on or near certain host plants.